Decades of anti-drug campaigning have made us believe that marijuana is the devil…

 But it’s not all roses:

 Marijuana also has adverse effects and unwanted side-effects.
+It's not a wonder-drug.

 Plus proponents of marijuana use are sometimes making outrageous claims which are just based on anecdotal evidence.